British weather in October

 In October, autumn ("fall" for the Americans) is now in full swing.
 For me October is about the leaves on the trees turning golden brown and then slowly falling to the ground in the wind.
 It is also about being windy.
 As Shelley said in his Ode to the West Wind, "O wild West Wind, thou breath of autumn's being".
 I also hope for the first frost from the middle of the month onwards (see my page the first frost for more detailed discussion of this).
 October (along with April) is my least favourite weather month: extremes are uncommon.
 For example, snow is very rare in October, notable falls occurring approximately every ten years.
 One can always hope for an Indian summer (named after the North American native Americans; it is a fine, sunny, warm spell in October or November, and strictly one can only have a true Indian summer after the first frost).
 However, because of the temperature contrasts in the Atlantic, October is one of the months least likely to be anticyclonic throughout.
 The frequency of thunderstorms is well on the decline in October.
 So the ideal October will start with some thunderstorms, then quieten down for a good hot Indian summer for a couple of weeks, cooling down to give the first air frost, and ending with rain and gales.
 Snow in October was more common in the last century; indeed, there is some evidence that Octobers have been warming up considerably (more so than average), although most of the warming is due to a run of very warm Octobers between 1957 and 1972, and more broadly from 1940.
 The October of 1974 was then very cold.
 Until recently, October (along with June and December) has shown no warming trend since the 80s - but then three of the warmest have been in the last 11 years.
 So make of that what you will if you're interested in global warming.
 October has also become slightly drier and sunnier, with the 70s the driest decade for October, although it has recently become wetter.
 The 1920s was the driest decade, and the 80s the wettest.

-It is reputed that the third old-wives dry fine period continues to the 4th.
-It is supposedly cyclonic 5th-12th, with storms peaking on the 8th-9th, followed by another anticyclonic spell to the 20th (centred around the 18th, St Luke's day, hence "St Luke's Little Summer"), and indeed a study of October weather from 1889-1940 showed that it does tend to be better than average then (source: The Times, 18/10/23).
+It is reputed that the third "old wives' dry fine period" continues to the 4th.
+The month is supposedly cyclonic 5th-12th, with storms peaking on the 8th-9th, followed by another anticyclonic spell to the 20th (centred around the 18th, St Luke's day, hence "St Luke's Little Summer"), and indeed a study of October weather from 1889-1940 showed that it does tend to be better than average then (source: The Times, 18/10/23).
 Traditionally, the late autumn storms then start and continue till mid November.
 It is claimed.

 We tend to use "Indian summer" to refer to any spell of late warm weather, although stricutly speaking it should only be used when there is warmth after the first frost of the year, which is often not until November,